Certificate IV in Engineering

 Course Description

-This qualification defines the skills and knowledge required for a higher engineering tradesperson within metal, engineering, manufacturing and associated industries.
+This qualification defines the skills and knowledge required of a higher-level engineering tradesperson within the metal, engineering, manufacturing, and related industries.

-The skills associated with this qualification are intended to apply to a wide range of engineering work undertaken in the fields of refrigeration and air conditioning, casting and moulding, computer numerically controlled (CNC) programming, fluid power, heavy fabrication, instrumentation, maintenance, plant mechanics, marine electronics, mechatronics, patternmaking, robotics, toolmaking, welding and watch and clock services and repair, including post-trade work.
+It applies to a broad range of advanced engineering work, including but not limited to: refrigeration and air conditioning, casting and moulding, CNC programming, fluid power, heavy fabrication, instrumentation, maintenance, plant mechanics, marine electronics, mechatronics, patternmaking, robotics, toolmaking, welding, and watch and clock servicing and repair.
+This may also include post-trade work.

 No licensing, legislative or certification requirements apply to this qualification at the time of publication.
 However, in some jurisdictions units in this qualification may require a license.
 Licensing information is included in the relevant units of competency.